Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Discussion and conclusions

-On the other hand, in the field of open quantum systems, the adiabatic decoherence due to the quantum interaction of the observed spin system and the reservoir is shown to be responsible of the decay of the matrix elements of the density operator \cite{privman98,yukareview}.
-Particularly, in references \cite{SegZam2011} and \cite{SegZam2013} the attenuation of single-spin NMR signals in reversion experiments on liquid crystals is explained under the formalism of open quantum systems.
+On the other hand, in the field of open quantum systems, adiabatic decoherence due to the quantum system-environment coupling is shown to be responsible for the decay of the matrix elements of the density operator \cite{SegZam11,SegZam13,SegGzzZam_Annals21,DomGzzSegZam16,Yukalov11,privman98,DomZamSegGzz17}.
+This approach does not rely on the hypothesis of thermodynamic-sized systems.
+Particularly, in Refs.\cite{SegZam11,SegZam13} the attenuation of single-spin NMR signals in reversion experiments on nematic LC is explained under the formalism of open quantum systems.
 Such attenuation is essentially irreversible, even in the assumption of a perfect-reversion experiment.
-The characteristic behaviour of decoherence in an open quantum system is eigen-selectivity, which produces the characteristic frequency compression on the spectra of the coherences.
+In this way, the irreversible decoherence that leads evolution within the intermediate time scale, with a selective frequency attenuation or eigen-selectivity effect, arises as a mechanism to explain the development of QE.
+Since the final QE state depends on the initial condition $\rho_S(0)$ (see \eq{eq:sigma_isol}), AQD naturally explains the experimentally observed occurrence of different QE states in LC.